-- AHRS options influencing camera angle determination accuracy. - Gyro trust The higher is value, the more trust to the gyro data compared with the accelerometer data when estimating angles.
-It can reduce errors caused by accelerations during moving, but also decreases gyro drift compensation, resulting in horizon drift in time.
+- AHRS options influencing on camera angle determination accuracy. - Gyro trust The higher is value, the more trust to the gyro data compared with the accelerometer data when estimating angles.
+It can reduce errors caused by accelerations during moving, but also decreases gyro drift compensation, resulting in horizon drift over time.
 For smooth flying, it is recommended to set low values (40-80), which will give more stable horizon for longer time.
-For aggressive flying, it's better to set higher values (100-150). - Accelerations compensation enable it to use a physical model of multirotor to compensate accelerations during flight.
-This option works only when external FC is connected and calibrated.

-- Serial port speed changes baud rate used for serial communication.
+For aggressive flying, it's better to set higher values (100150). - Accelerations compensation enable it to use a physical model of multirotor to compensate accelerations during flight.
+This option works only when external FC is connected and calibrated. - Serial port speed changes baud rate used for serial communication.
 Decrease it when using over-the-air serial adapters that can't work on maximum speed.
 The GUI can auto-detect the baud rate configured in the board. - PWM Frequency sets the PWM frequency used to drive motors by power stage.
-Two modes are available: Low Frequency (in audible range) and High Frequency (outside audible range).
-In the high frequency mode it is necessary to increase the POWER setting a bit. - Motor outputs you can assign hardware motor outs for any of stabilization axes.
-For example, you can use second controller for YAW stabilization and set it up this way: ROLL=disabled, PITCH=disabled, YAW=ROLL_OUT, and connect a YAW motor to hardware ROLL OUT.
+Two basic modes are available: Low Frequency (in audible range) and High Frequency (~22kHz outside audible range).
+Recommended mode is High.
+There is also third option present: Ultra-high (~30kHz). - Motor outputs you can assign hardware motor outs for any of stabilization axes.
+For example, you can use second controller for YAW stabilization and set it up this way: ROLL=disabled, PITCH=disabled, YAW=ROLL_OUT, and connect a YAW motor to hardware ROLL_OUT.